kyamagu/mexplus/README.md

  * `mexplus/arguments.h` MEX function argument wrappers.
  * `mexplus/dispatch.h` Helper to dispatch function calls within a MEX binary.

-All classes are located in `mexplus` namespace, and you can use them by including the `mexplus.h` header file.
+All classes are located in `mexplus` namespace, and you can use all of them by including the `mexplus.h` header file.

 Example